← Back to Blogs

 The reason is that odd numbers are preferred for consistency so that consensus can always be reached.
 Higher factors are also possible, but this is more of a measure to scale query throughput, rather than lead to more availability.
 And for more cost-sensitive applications, even 2 would introduce high availability and robustness to the system.

-As we've mentioned before - using Weaviate Cloud Services is a convenient way to set up a cluster with replication enabled.
+As we've mentioned before - using Weaviate Cloud is a convenient way to set up a cluster with replication enabled.
 Set the Enable High Availability button to Yes at cluster creation time, and it will spin up a multi-node cluster with replication enabled, including the appropriate replication factor for each class.

 So there it is.
 We hope we’ve convinced you of the benefits of using replication, and how easy it is to use.
 For sure it might not be for everybody and every use case.
 But if you are using Weaviate at scale, in production, we believe enabling it will add significant value and encourage you to consider its use.